Terms and conditions of travel

 Withdrawal of paid-for places will be on a last on, first off basis.

-14. Are set out in the cancellation/ refund policy.
+14. The council’s refund policy is set out in the cancellation/ refund policy (PDF).

 Conditions of travel for all students